Up on the fourth floor of this building, thousands of

 thought they would be making.
 But in the unexpected brief terror and long

-tensions and anxieties that they then travels, those that sought God’s
+tensions and anxieties that were their companions they continued to travel, those that sought God’s

 mercy and blessings found they continued to flow, even though they were